Naraka in Hinduism: Administration

 The god of Death, Yama, employs Yama-dutas (messengers of Yama) or Yama-purushas, who bring souls of all beings to Yama for judgement.
 Generally, all living beings, including humans and beasts, go to Yama's abode upon death where they are judged.
-However, very virtuous beings are taken directly to Svarga (heaven).
+However, very virtuous beings are taken directly to Svarga (paradise).
 People devoted to charity, especially donors of food, and eternal truth speakers are spared the justice of Yama's court.
 War-heroes who sacrifice their life and people dying in holy places like Kurukshetra are also described as avoiding Yama.
 Those who get moksha (salvation) also escape from the clutches of yamadutas.
 Those who are generous and ascetics are given preferential treatment when entering Naraka for judgement.
 The way is lighted for those who donated lamps, while those who underwent religious fasting are carried by peacocks and geese.

 Yama, as Lord of Justice, is called Dharma-raja.
 Yama sends the virtuous to Svarga to enjoy the luxuries of paradise.
 He also assesses the vices of the dead and accords judgement, assigning them to appropriate hells as punishment commensurate with the severity and nature of their sins.
 A person is not freed of samsara (the cycle of birth-death-rebirth) and must take birth again after his prescribed pleasure in Svarga or punishment in Naraka is over.

 Yama is aided by his minister Chitragupta, who maintains a record of all good and evil actions of every living being.
 Yama-dhutas are also assigned the job of executing the punishments on sinners in the various hells.